KAJAL-KR/Retail-Store-SQL-Analysis/README.md

 # 📊 Retail Store SQL Analysis

 ## 🔍 Overview
-This project analyzes retail store data using SQL to extract insights on sales performance, customer behavior, and product trends.
+This project analyzes retail store operations using SQL to uncover insights on revenue, customer behavior, and product performance.
-It demonstrates how SQL can support data-driven business decisions.
+The analysis focuses on identifying high-value customers, top-performing categories, and sales trends to support data-driven business decisions.

 ---